LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/UserDefinedTypes/Classes/AccessControls.md

   Protected class members are available inside the class and to any derived class.

 Invalid access will result in a compile time error

-Protected
-When you create a class, member functions can access both public and private member variables and functions.
-Users of the class can access only the public member variables and functions.
-But when you derive a new class, the picture changes.
-The derived class cannot access the private members in its own class.
-Private members are reserved for a class itself and not for any derived class.

-When members need to be accessible by derived classes we specify the protected access modifier.

-Protected members and private members work the same way, but derived classes can access only protected members, not private members.